housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 };
 {% endhighlight %}

-With `runtimeCaching`, we can add a URL pattern and define a specific strategy for how our service worker can handle results fetching from it.
-In this example, we use the `networkFirst` strategy.
-With this, the service worker will always know to retreive the contents from the network and serve it to the browser.
+With `runtimeCaching`, we can add a URL pattern and define a specific strategy for how our service worker can handle results fetched from it.
+In this example, we use the `networkFirst` strategy which means the service worker will always know to retreive the contents from the network and serve it to the browser.
 However, it will also always update its pre-cached results with the latest data.
 If the network happens to fail, the service worker will serve its cached information and the user can see older data instead of _no data at all_.

 Although extremely useful for applications where data is changing frequently, `networkFirst` isn't the only caching strategy we can use.
 Let's quickly go over the others: